H.C. Urey Award

 Nominations of underrepresented groups are encouraged.

-The 2025 Urey Medal will be presented at the Goldschmidt2025 Conference.
+The 2026 Urey Medal will be presented at the Goldschmidt 2026 Conference in Montréal in July.

 Former recipients of the Urey Award

-- 2024 Janne Blichert-Toft, Ecole Normale Supérieure de Lyon & CNRS, France – Medal lecture and citation to be presented at Goldschmidt2025
+- 2024 Janne Blichert-Toft, Ecole Normale Supérieure de Lyon & CNRS, France – Citation by Stephen Mojszis, followed by Acceptance and Award lecture by Janne Blichert-Toft (video)

-- 2023 Bo Barker Jørgensen, Aarhus University, Denmark – Citation by Antje Boetius with Acceptance and Award lecture by Bo Barker Jørgensen
+- 2023 Bo Barker Jørgensen, Aarhus University, Denmark – Citation by Antje Boetius, followed by Acceptance and Award lecture by Bo Barker Jørgensen (video)

 - 2022 William White, Cornell University, USA – Citation by Vincent Salters and Acceptance by William White